OSInside/kiwi/doc/source/image_description/elements.rst

 <preferences><bootsplash-theme>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Specifies the name of the plymouth bootsplash theme to use
+Specifies the name of the plymouth bootsplash theme to use.

 .. code:: xml